How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Reusable Mediums: Compatible with the 10x20 sized reusable grow mediums, or fits 2 10x10 sized reusable grow mediums side by side with a gap.

 These deeper trays are perfect for Kratky hydroponic setups or crops that benefit from extra root space.
 One important note: always check your 2-inch deep no-holed trays for any leaks before adding water.
 While rare, manufacturing defects can happen, and it's better to discover a leak before you've added nutrients and seeded your tray.
-At this time, we do not sell the 10x20 2" deep no holed trays alone, they are only included in our Kratky Tray Kit.
+At this time, we do not sell the 10x20 2-inch deep no-holed trays alone.
+They are only included in our Kratky Tray Kit.

 2-inch Deep Mesh 10x20 Trays